Gaussian Multiplicative Chaos for Gaussian Orthogonal and Symplectic Ensembles: Proof of Proposition

-To compute the integral in the remaining region we will use the following lemma (see Chapter 8.4 of \cite{AsymptoticExpansionsOfIntegrals}) \begin{lem} We will let $h$ a smooth compactly supported function on $\R$.
+Thus we may assume that $\phi$ and $\varphi$ are both supported on $(\lam_{i+1}+\delta,\lam_{i}-\delta)$ for some $i$.
+To compute this integral, we will use the following lemma (see Chapter 8.4 of \cite{AsymptoticExpansionsOfIntegrals}). \begin{lem} Let $h$ be a smooth, compactly supported function on $\R$.
 Then we have that

-More specifically, the error may be bounded by $\frac{1}{N^2}(\int\int \|\nabla h(x,y)\|dxdy+4\int|h'(x,x)|dx)$. \end{lem}
+More specifically, the error may be bounded by $\frac{1}{N^2}(\int\int \|\nabla h(x,y)\|dxdy+4\int|\frac{d}{dx}h(x,x)|dx)$. \end{lem}